pnp/sp-starter-kit/provisioning/readme-spfx-only.md

   Save-PnPTenantTemplate -Template $kit -Out yourstarterkit.pnp
   ```

-- Ensure the credentials you use to connect to your tenant have **tenant administrative rights**.
-We require this to provision to the tenant app catalog.
+- Ensure the credentials you use to connect to your tenant have **tenant administrative rights**, or be a site collection administrator of the tenant app catalog site collection.
+This is required to provision to the tenant app catalog.

 ## Fixing provisioning errors